puppetlabs/puppet-rfc/arm-16.acls/index.md

 Ensure defaults to `present`.

-#### Purge Unspecified Explicit Permissions Parameter
+#### Purge Parameter

-`purge_unspecified_explicit_permissions` specifies whether to remove other explicit permissions if not specified in the permissions set.
+`purge` specifies whether to remove other explicit permissions if not specified in the permissions set.
+This doesn't do anything with permissions inherited from parents.

 Defaults to `false`.

 #### Permissions Property